 Counseling Services are located on the second floor of the Shroyer Health Center.

 Appointments can be made Monday-Friday (8 a.m.-4:30 p.m.) during the academic year by calling 717-867-6232.
-There are no additional fees for counseling sessions.
+There is no charge for full time students to use Counseling Services.
 Most appointments are 45 minutes long.

 After Hours Contact